Olin G. Lathrop

 Includes extensive PIC assembler

-the native tools, such as symbolic global 1-bit flags, symbolic handling
+in the native tools, such as symbolic global 1-bit flags, symbolic

-of individual I/O pins, floating point, and other features.
+handling of individual I/O pins, floating point, better macros,

 - Created TCP/IP network stack in assembler on a PIC 18 which has